mt-server-tools/manage/install_guide/README.md

 	* check the [Minetest wiki](http://wiki.minetest.net/Privileges) for details on privileges and see what else you may want to grant average users
 * `server_announce`
 	* don't activate this until you are ready to host publicly
-* `map-dir`
-	* this is commented out by default, but is useful to explicitly specify
 * `motd`
 	* this text is shown in the chat upon login.
 You can customize it to show latest news etc if you want, or provide a URL for newbies, etc.
 * `strict_protocol_version_checking`